project-nous/frontend-challenge/README.md

 You may choose either the REST API or the GraphQL API, whatever you feel more comfortable with.
 For transparency, at Nous we use GraphQL.

 Both APIs intentionally add a random time to the latency of every request of between 0 and 2000 milliseconds.
 Make sure your solution handles this gracefully by including your own design thinking; for example, loading states.

+#### What we're looking for
+- Your ability to interpret designs with limited information
+- Use of the design system from previous task
+- A responsive design
+- State feedback to the user
+- Your ability to connect frontend with API